Super-Protocol/docs/docs/marketplace/orders/order-builder/compatibiity.md

 <br/>
 <br/>

 Ensure your order fits into the total maximum compute configuration allowed for the testnet.
-Refer to the [Testnet Limitations](/marketplace/limitations).
+Check the [Testnet Limitations](/marketplace/limitations).

 ## Incorrect lease time